How I vibe-coded this entire site in a weekend

 § 01 · What we builtA blog built for curious builders, demystifying AI one story at a time

-are we there yet? is a field journal of normal people building real things with AI , explaining exactly how it was built with the exact tools laid out.
+are we there yet? is a field journal of normal people building real things with AI, explaining exactly how it was built with every tool laid out.
 I designed it, built it, and pushed it live in a few hours of work.

-I also wanted two ways into the system depending on my mood:
+I also wanted two ways in, depending on my mood:

 • A visual editor (Keystatic at /keystatic) when I want forms and drag-drop images.